 Learn about MACRA.
-Visit our MACRA FAQs, glossary page and this section to find the most up-to-date information on this important and developing topic.
+Visit our MACRA FAQs, glossary, and resources pages to find the most up-to-date information on this important and developing topic.
 And watch your inbox for MACRAlerts.
 Each MACRAlert will provide vital MACRA news.

 On April 16, 2015, President Obama signed into law the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 As the policies passed in this new legislation are rolled out over the coming years, comprehensive changes in how Medicare pays physicians for services will be introduced.
 Reimbursement for rheumatologists and their practices will change significantly.
 The law:

 Under MACRA, nearly all physicians will have to choose between one of two paths: Merit-Based Incentive Payment System (MIPS), which consolidates existing Medicare fee-for-service physician incentive programs such as PQRS and meaningful use or participation in an Alternate Payment Model (APM)

 “MACRA is a reality that directly effects rheumatology practices and their ongoing viability for providing care to patients.
 Understanding this new payment system and the options available to physicians is critical.
 The ACR is working proactively to support the rheumatology community in this transition through provision of relevant up to date information for providers, through development and support of a patient registry that will provide MIPS credit for participating practices, and by funding development of a rheumatology specific alternate payment model.”